Skip to main content

 SideCar

-SideCar packages the exact Node.js binary for each platform at compile time.
-No runtime detection.
-No fallback chains.
+SideCar packages the correct Node.js binary for each target platform at compile time — no runtime detection, no fallback chains.
 The binary that ships is the binary that runs.

 The Problem